tobby2002/movie-recommender/readme.txt

  - Build a simple webapp for simulation
  - Applying deeplearning

-Credtis:
+Acknowledgements:
- Datasets are downloaded on Kaggle.com
+ Got Datasets from Kaggle.com